LDavidRV/CodeChallenge/README.md

 **Finding Pairs with Sum**

-A Ruby function that finds pairs of integers from a list that sum to a given value.
+A Ruby function that finds all pairs of numbers in an array that add up to a specified target sum.

 **Usage**
 ```